kfogel/presidential-speeches/README.md

 original URL.
 Just strip off the `.txt` from the end, and prepend `https://millercenter.org/the-presidency/presidential-speeches/`.

+Below is a list of various consistency and formatting issues I have noticed in the data.
+Some of these are issues that would likely affect any comparative analysis, and would have to be filtered out or otherwise handled specially.

 * Debates and press conferences include other speakers.

   Many of these transcripts are not speeches but rather debates or